 The rapid expansion of the College and the crowded physical space necessitated the shifting of the college from George Town to the 400-acre sylvan Selaiyur forest in Tambaram.
 The ‘great migration’ took place on 30th January 1937 with a thanksgiving service in which Governor Lord Erskine participated.
 Professor Edward Barnes and his wife Alice Barnes, who had lived on the campus since 1932, painstakingly shaped and nurtured the atmosphere on campus by planting hundreds of rare plants and carving out dusty roads.
 Swiss Architect Henry Schaetti designed the majestic main buildings.
 The College hosted the famous International Missionary Conference in 1938.
 Women students were admitted from 1939.

 The year 1978 was path-breaking as MCC became one of the earliest colleges to be granted the status of Autonomy.
-This status enabled the college to introduce new courses and innovative curricular changes in tune with changing times and examination reforms, focusing on learner-centred continuous assessments.
+This status enabled the college to introduce new courses and innovative curricular changes that are in tune with changing times and examination reforms, focusing on learner-centred continuous assessments.
 Autonomy also helped the College introduce diploma and certificate courses through the School of Continuing Education.
 The College introduced vocational degree programmes in the Departments of History, Zoology and Commerce in 1994.

-The Choice Based Credit System (CBCS) was introduced in 2003 – 2004, enabling the College to provide more choice for the students by offering interdisciplinary options and rationalising the workload of each paper in tune with the credits awarded.
+The Choice Based Credit System (CBCS) was introduced in 2003 – 2004, enabling the College to provide more choices for the students by offering interdisciplinary options and rationalising the workload of each paper in tune with the credits awarded.

 The Halls of residence for men – Selaiyur, St. Thomas’s and Heber and Martin, Margaret and Barnes for women, contribute to campus life’s rich diversity and liveliness.
 The sprawling sports fields and the cultural ambience of the college provide impetus towards nurturing students’ personalities and holistic development.